 I think the government was broke, and the midwest was right to still be at war.
 They got hit the worst when the times started to change.
 The trees were planted three hundred years ago to prevent another dust bowl from happening again were gone.
 No one thought replacing the soil guardians was a priority.

 I would have driven clear past the Jenson’s farm if sight the directions hadn’t been ingrained into me since childhood.
 The faded welcome sign only hung by one set of its’ chains.
 It was a sad sight.

 No one came from the house as I parked behind the barn.
 I grabbed a square bale of hay and almost toppled over.
 It landed vitriolically and nearly matched me at 5’6.
-God only knows why they were twice their normal weight.
+God only knows why they were twice the average weight.

 “Hey!
 Wait a minute.”
 Hank called from the garage.
 “Why can’t you ever ask for some help.”

 “Good thing I’m here, damn near killed yourself.”
 He hoisted the bale into the jeep with a clunk.
 “Hank, what are in those?”